gomesdasilva/ACTIN/README.md

 ### Installation:

-Copy the github repository to a directory of your choice and link the ACTIN directory to your $PATH.
+Copy the github repository to a directory of your choice and link the ACTIN directory to your $PATH (or use the program from the source directory).

 The `config_lines.txt` file is the line configuration file (instructions inside).
 There you can add line parameters to calculate any index as long as the line cores and bandpasses are inside the spectral range and spectral orders range (e2ds files).
 ACTIN will check this at start and give an error message if line parameters don't match the spectra.